sandro46/hmvc/examples/README.md

 ====

 In order to run the example you need to create a database in mysql with a table users.
+You will also need the folowing modules:

+    -express
+    -ejs
+    -connect
+    -express.io( for websocket example )
+    -socket.io( for websocket example )

 ```sql
   CREATE TABLE `users` (
     `username` varchar(25) NOT NULL,